 Troubleshooting guide for pressure tanks (Cont.)
-Problem Possible cause Possible solution If there is a check valve between the well pump and the hydropneumatic tank, and air is present only on the hydropneumatic tank side of the check valve and in the distribution system, then air from hydropneumatic tank may be entering water.
-Improve removal of iron and manganese.
-If the hydropneumatic tank is equipped with a drain, open the drain valve and discharge the sediment to waste.
-Oil in the water.
+Problem Possible cause Possible solution Oil in the water.
 Oil leaking from air compressor.
 Check the oil separator on the discharge side to the air compressor.
-Notify water system specialist.
+Notify a water system specialist.
 Consider replacing the unit with a non-oil lubricated type unit.
 Dirt and or bacteria in the water.
 Inadequate disinfection.
-Refer to troubleshooting guide on Hypochlorinators.
+Refer to troubleshooting guide on hypochlorinators.
 Intake filters on air compressor broken or dirty.
 Replace filter.
-Also review troubleshooting guide on Hypochlorinators.
+Also, review troubleshooting guide on hypochlorinators.
 Contact water system specialist.
 Excessively high distribution system pressure (greater than 70 psi).
-Automatic pressure controls need adjustment or cut-out sequence is not functioning.
+Automatic pressure controls need adjustment or pump-off sequence won't function.
 Refer to troubleshooting guide for Pumps and Pumping Facilities.
 Excessively low distribution system pressure - normal working pressure below 40 psi or occasional pressures below 20 psi during peak usage.
 Automatic pressure controls need adjustment or cut-in sequence is not functioning.
 Refer to troubleshooting guide for Pumps and Pumping Facilities.
 Corrosion on the outside of the tank.
 Inadequate protective coating (paint).
 Clean area with a wire brush.
 Prime and paint the surface.
 Do not chip rust from the tank unless it is drained and out of service.
 If chipping is required, contact a tank corrosion specialist.
 The tank may not be structurally sound and re- pressurizing could cause further damage or personal injury.
 Note: 50 psi exerts a pressure of 3.5 tons per square foot.
 Never paint the tank interior without first consulting with our regional office.

-Troubleshooting guide for pressure tanks (Cont.)
-Problem Possible cause Possible solution Tank is unstable and can easily be moved, or tank is supported by the piping.
+Tank is unstable and easily moved, or piping is supporting the tank.
 Tank supports are inadequate.
-Provide suitable and permanent supports so the tank can't be moved and the piping is not supporting the weight of the tank.
-This may require taking the system out of service while these repairs are made.
-Never try to move a tank that is pressurized.
+Provide suitable, permanent supports so the tank can't be moved and piping no longer holds the weight of the tank.
+While making these repairs, you may need to take the system out of service.
+Never try to move a pressurized tank.
 Contact your water system specialist.